Hanzian/Kickstater-Analisis/Written_Report_Template.md

 ### Purpose

-* Show the best month to launch a fundraising for the parent category Theater.
+* Show the best month to launch a fundraising for the parent category "Theater".

 * Know the objective to set for the next fundraising of the sub-category "Plays".